QMay17/CS171-Machine-Learning-Project/README.md

 ## Expected Outcomes

-- A comparative analysis of three machine learning models for breast cancer classification
+- A comparative analysis of machine learning models for breast cancer classification (CNN for image data and traditional ML for numerical data)
-- Identification of the most important features for tumor classification
+- Identification of the most important features and visual patterns for tumor classification
 - A robust classification system with documented performance metrics
 - Insights into early-stage cancer detection factors